YaqoobM/Dictate/README.md

       - `--dry-run` flag for testing first

   - Fill in .env file
+    - reminder: whenever we change this file we need to rebuild the docker image
+      - prune unused images/containers to save space on vm
+      - get overall memory usage for docker (with reclaimable space)
+        - `$ docker system df`
+      - removes build cache
+        - `$ docker builder prune`
   - Run setup db script
     - runs migrations and creates superuser
     ```console